 - 2015.
 "Spontaneous Disorder in Adam Smith's Theory of Moral Sentiments: Resentment, Justice, and the Appeal to Providence" (with John T. Scott).
 Journal of Politics 77(2): 463-476.

-- Violent Passions and Liberal Citizenship (book manuscript).
+- Resentment and Justice (book manuscript).

 Working papers are available upon request.